History of Sierra Leone: Sir Albert Margai administration (1964–1967)

-Sir Albert had the opportunity to perpetuate himself in power, but he elected not to do so even when the opportunities presented themselves.
-He had the police and the army on his side and nothing could have prevented him from achieving his ambition to hold on to power, but he chose not to and called for free and fair elections.
+Leading up to the 1967 election, Sir Albert took significant action to cement his control of the country.
+He gave the SLPP control over parliament, and attempted to co-opt the paramount chiefs in order to rig the election in his favor.
+Upon failing, Margai considered a military or political coup, but recognizing that he would not be able to rely on the full support of the army nor parliament, he chose to back down and give up power voluntarily.

 Three military coups (1967–1968)

-The APC narrowly won a small majority of seats in Parliament over the SLPP in a closely contested 1967 Sierra Leone general election, and APC leader Siaka Stevens was sworn in as Prime Minister on 21 March 1967 in Freetown.
+The APC narrowly won a small majority of seats in Parliament over the SLPP in a closely contested 1967 Sierra Leone general election, and APC leader Siaka Stevens was sworn in as prime minister on 21 March 1967 in Freetown.
 Within hours of taking office, Stevens was ousted in a bloodless military coup led by the commander of the army, Brigadier General David Lansana, a close ally of Sir Albert Margai who had appointed Lansana to the position in 1964.
 Lansana placed Stevens under house arrest in Freetown and insisted the determination of office of the prime minister should await the election of the tribal representatives to the house.
 On 23 March, a group of senior military officers in the Sierra Leone Army led by Brigadier Andrew Juxon-Smith overrode this action by seizing control of the government, arresting Lansana, and suspending the constitution.
 The group constituted itself as the National Reformation Council (NRC) with Juxon-Smith as its chairman and Governor-General.
 On 18 April 1968, a group of senior military officers who called themselves the Anti-Corruption Revolutionary Movement (ACRM) led by Brigadier General John Amadu Bangura overthrew the NRC junta.
 The ACRM juntas arrested many senior NRC members.
 The democratic constitution was restored, and power was handed back to Stevens, who assumed the office of prime minister.